Los Angeles, California Population 2020

+Los Angeles had an official population at the 2010 census of 3,792,621.
+The current population is estimated to be 3.99 million.
 Los Angeles, officially the City of Los Angeles but commonly known as L.A., is California's most populous city and the second-most populous city in the country after New York City.
-With just 472 square miles, Los Angeles had an official population at the 2010 census of 3,792,621.
-The population in 2016 is estimated to be just over 4 million.

-The City of Los Angeles is the second most populous city in the country.
-It also sits in one of the most ethnically diverse counties in the United States.
-The City of Angels, as it is known, is a global city, and the Los Angeles Combined Statistical Area (CSA) is the third largest in the world, after Greater Tokyo and New York.
+Los Angeles sits in one of the most ethnically diverse counties in the United States.
+The City of Angels is a global city, and the Los Angeles Combined Statistical Area (CSA) is the third largest in the world, after Greater Tokyo and New York.
 It's also the 66th most populous city proper in the world, and the metropolitan area is the 18th largest.

 Based on the 2010 census data, Los Angeles had a density of 7,544.6 people per square mile (2,910/square kilometer).
 While it's the second-most populous urban area, Los Angeles is the single most densely populated area in the United States.
 The Los Angeles Times created an interactive map showing L.A.'s 272 neighborhoods, which showed the most densely populated areas as: